haumeamagma/NBCU01/intro/intro1/README.md

 ## Summary
 You should now be familiar with the session scenario.

-Now, to learn all the configurations that has been done in <b>SAP SuccessFactors</b> to enable new hire event publication to <b>SAP Integration Suite, Advanced Event Mesh</b>, you can navigate to - [SAP SuccessFactors Configuration](/intro/intro2)
+Now, to learn all the configurations that has been done in <b>SAP SuccessFactors</b> to enable new hire event publication to <b>SAP Integration Suite, Advanced Event Mesh</b>, you can navigate to [SAP SuccessFactors Configuration](/intro/intro2) section.